Guru5290/Mobile_ML_Robot/README.md

 - STM32F401 running [ROSArduinoBridge.ino](arduino-code/ROSArduinoBridge/ROSArduinoBridge.ino), connected to Pi USB
 - 4 200 RPM motors with built-in encoders, with the encoders connected as shown in [encoder_driver.h](arduino-code/ROSArduinoBridge/encoder_driver.h)
 - DRV8833 motor driver, with motor controls connected as shown in [motor_driver.h](arduino-code/ROSArduinoBridge/motor_driver.h)
 - MPU6050 over I2C.
 The arduino sketch enables the DMP for great IMU performance.
 Also, a calibration sketch is provided by the [electronic cats library](https://github.com/ElectronicCats/mpu6050/wiki).
 This improved accuracy greatly.
+- MG996R servo motor for bed actuation

 Here's the bot [here](1L9A4192.JPG), [here](IMG_6601.jpeg)
 Here's a simple  overview of the circuit.